Bioconductor/bioconductor.org/content/help/workflows/oligo-arrays.markdown

 ## Installation and Use ##

 Follow [installation instructions]("/install/"") to start using these packages.
-The <code>affy</code> and <code>limma</code> packages are part of the core Bioconductor packages, and are installed automatically with
+The `affy` and `limma` packages are part of the core Bioconductor packages, and are installed automatically with

     > source("http://bioconductor.org/biocLite.R")
     > biocLite()